KonuTech/machine-learning-zoomcamp-capstone-01/README.md

 My best submission achieved a Normalized Gini Coefficient score of 0.57895, which placed my Late Submission somewhere below the 4000th position out of more than 5000 in total.
 Could have done better.

 For insights about the exploratory data analysis (EDA) conducted, please refer to the notebook titled: [02_eda](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/blob/main/notebooks/02_eda.ipynb).
-The histograms, which have been prepared for nearly 200 columns, are saved [here](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/tree/main/eda/histogramsb).
+The histograms, which have been prepared for nearly 200 columns, are saved [here](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/tree/main/eda/histograms).
 Feel free to explore them at your convenience.

 Due to the large dataset size, I decided to perform classifier training on a downsampled dataset where my binary target was resampled to have an equal distribution of 50% ones and 50% zeroes.
 For more insights about the downsampling process, please refer to the notebook titled: [03_downsample_data](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/blob/main/notebooks/03_downsample_data.ipynb).

 The experiments I conducted resulted in several different training runs, using Logistic Regression, RandomForest, and XGBoost algorithms.
 The models trained, along with logs and some artifacts, are saved [here](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/tree/main/models).
+Due to its training time and file size I have decided to exclude Random Forest models from current repository.

+As a preprocessing step, my pipeline replaces NULLs with median values.
+The feature selection process is performed using the scikit-learn RFE() method.
+Categorical variables were transformed using DictVectorizer().
+Hyperparameters were fine-tuned using GridSearchCV().

 The notebook that served as my workspace for these experiments is titled [04_get_champion_binary_classifier](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/blob/main/notebooks/04_get_champion_binary_classifier.ipynb).
 The final version of the training script .py is also available [here](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/blob/main/scripts/train.py).
 The best iteration of XGBoost model achieved a GINI score of 0.8074 on the training set.
 The test predictions were submitted to Kaggle, where the Normalized Gini Coefficient scored 0.57895.

 Finally, the Flask service-related scripts and artifacts are stored [here](https://github.com/KonuTech/machine-learning-zoomcamp-capstone-01/tree/main/scoring).
 Below, I have provided instructions on how to run the scoring process using a Dockerized setup.